HackusatePvP/KitPvP/README.md

 3. Find compiled jar at ``target/KitPvP-1.0-SNAPSHOT``

 ## Release
-This release is not supported nor maintained, it was released to the public as educational purposes only.
+This release is not supported nor maintained, it was released to the public for educational purposes only.